The Raab Lab

 Chromatin disruption in liver cancer

-Chromatin regualators are among the most frequent mutations in hepatocellular carcinoma and cholangiocarcinoma.
-We are interested in how disruption of normal chromatin regulation gives rise to these tumors.
-We are also looking for new therapeutic strategies targeting the epignome.
-We use high throghgput CRISPR screens to uncover new therapeutic avenues.
+Chromatin regulators are among the most frequently mutated genes in hepatocellular carcinoma and cholangiocarcinoma.
+We are interested in how disruption of normal chromatin regulation drives the development of these tumors.
+We are also exploring new therapeutic strategies targeting the epigenome, using high-throughput CRISPR screens to uncover novel therapeutic avenues.

 Chromatin disruption in liver cancer